coleyr/PaintedLake/content/posts/the-bottom-of-the-lake-22.md

 ---
-title: 'The Bottom of the Lake 2.2'
+title: "The Bottom of the Lake 2.2"
 date: 2018-11-12
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---